 The Best Jewelry for a Dimple Piercing

-When it comes to choosing jewelry for your dimple piercing, surgical steel or titanium is Engelman's choice.
-"Solid titanium or 14k gold would best suit these piercings."
+When it comes to choosing jewelry for your dimple piercing, implant-grade stainless steel or titanium is Engelman's choice.

 Start out with a longer bar that won't get trapped when the cheek swells post-procedure, which makes it more difficult to clean.